15 Unforgettable Female Friendships in Literature

 For International Friendship Day, dive into the cherished novels that celebrate extraordinary and iconic friendships between women.

 There’s nothing like the bonds between sisters.
 Jo is the bold and passionate writer.
 Meg offers sensible advice and grace.
 Beth is shy, gentle, and sensitive.
 And Amy is lovable, but annoying—like every little sister in the world.
 Louisa May Alcott’s beloved novel takes you into the world of the March sisters to show the unbreakable bonds between sisters who are also the best of friends.
-Here are some more books by female authors every woman should read.

 The Sisterhood of the Traveling Pants